karam94/karam94.github.io/content/posts/2020/2020-12-02-Design-Patterns-The-Factory-Pattern.md

 		{
 			Brand.Honda => new Vehicle(Brand.Honda),
 			Brand.Ferrari => new Vehicle(Brand.Ferrari),
-			Brand.Yamaha => new Vehicle(Brand.Yamaha),
-			_ => throw new NotSupportedException($"The factory unfortunately
+			_ => throw new NotSupportedException($"The factory cannot construct
-												 cannot construct
 												 vehicles of the brand
 												 {brand} at the current time.")
 		};

-		// ...think about how this scales as more Shipping Providers are added to the system
+		// ...think about how this scales as more Shipping Providers are added
-		// If we have to do this every time we add a new Shipping Provider,
+		// If we do this every time we add a new Shipping Provider,
 		// are we violating one of the SOLID principles?
 	}
 }